The Economist: Censorship

 A copy of The Economist in Liaoning Provincial Library.
 Page 28 from the 1 June 2019 issue, about the 1989 Tiananmen Square Protests, has been removed.

 Sections of The Economist criticising authoritarian regimes are frequently removed from the paper by the authorities in those countries.
-Like many other publications, The Economist is subjected to censorship in Iran.
 On 15 June 2006, Iran banned the sale of The Economist when it published a map labelling the Persian Gulf simply as Gulf—a choice that derives its political significance from the Persian Gulf naming dispute.
+On 29 May 2025, Reuters reported that Vietnam had banned the May 24 issue featuring the president Tô Lâm that described him as "an ambitious leader who emerged "from the security state" and who "must turn himself into a reformer" to adjust the country's economic model and make it richer".

-In a separate incident, the government of Zimbabwe went further and imprisoned The Economists correspondent there, Andrew Meldrum.
+In 2002, the government of Zimbabwe went further and imprisoned The Economists correspondent there, Andrew Meldrum.
 The government charged him with violating a statute on "publishing untruth" for writing that a woman was decapitated by supporters of the ruling Zimbabwe African National Union – Patriotic Front party.
-The decapitation claim was retracted, and allegedly fabricated by the woman's husband.
-The correspondent was later acquitted, only to receive a deportation order.
+The decapitation claim was retracted, and Meldrum acquitted of the charges in a Zimbabwean court, but in May 2003, Meldrum was abducted by Zimbabwean authorities and forcibly expelled to South Africa.

 On 19 August 2013, The Economist disclosed that the Missouri Department of Corrections had censored its issue of 29 June 2013.
 According to the letter sent by the department, prisoners were not allowed to receive the issue because "1. it constitutes a threat to the security or discipline of the institution; 2. may facilitate or encourage criminal activity; or 3. may interfere with the rehabilitation of an offender".